-The Redefining Pulmonary Hypertension through Pulmonary Vascular Disease Phenomics (PVDOMICS) program is a network of seven clinical sites and a data coordinating center—funded by the National Heart, Lung, and Blood Institute of the National Institutes of Health with additional support from the Pulmonary Hypertension Association—that will perform comprehensive, deep phenotyping across the current World Health Organization (WHO)-classified pulmonary hypertension (PH) Groups 1 through 5.
-By collecting information from 1,000 participants with various types of PH, and 500 participants without or at risk for PH, PVDOMICS hopes to deconstruct the traditional classification and define new groups, or “subclassifications,” of patients with PH.
+The Redefining Pulmonary Hypertension through Pulmonary Vascular Disease Phenomics (PVDOMICS) program is a network of seven clinical sites and a data coordinating center—funded by the National Heart, Lung, and Blood Institute (NHLBI) of the National Institutes of Health (NIH) with additional support from the Pulmonary Hypertension Association (PHA) — that will perform comprehensive, deep phenotyping across the current World Health Organization (WHO)-classified pulmonary hypertension (PH) Groups 1 through 5.
+By collecting information from 1,000 participants with various types of PH, and 500 participants without or at risk for PH, PVDOMICS hopes to deconstruct the traditional classification and define new groups, or “sub-classifications,” of patients with PH.

 The long-term goal is to use in-depth clinical information as well as genomic, proteomic, metabolomics, coagulomic and cellular information for earlier diagnosis, more targeted at-risk screening and personalized approaches for interventions and/or prevention of pulmonary vascular disease.

 The overall goal of PVDOMICS is to use deep phenotyping to identify the molecular basis of pulmonary vascular disease to inform the current WHO Groups, by comparing subsets of PH patients with healthy subjects and patients with heart and lung diseases who are at risk for PH.
 The second goal is to discover biological markers of disease risk or progression and response to therapy that may be useful not only in the diagnosis, but also as outcome measures in treatment and possibly prevention trials.